 Terex Utilities (Watertown, South Dakota) and its dealer Xuzhou Handler Special Vehicles Co., Ltd. signed a letter of intent for Xuzhou to purchase 5,000 units of insulated aerial devices from Terex over a five-year period, with a total value of more than $250 million.
 These products will support the continuing improvement and ongoing adoption of live line work practices in the Chinese public utility sector.

-The signing was completed during President Donald Trump’s visit to Beijing last week.
-John Garrison, President and CEO of Terex Corp., was among 29 U.S. business executives and officials joining Trump and Secretary of Commerce Wilbur Ross on the U.S. Trade Mission to China.
+The signing was completed during President Donald Trump’s recent visit to Beijing.
+John Garrison, president and CEO of Terex Corp., was among 29 U.S. business executives and officials joining Trump and Secretary of Commerce Wilbur Ross on the U.S. Trade Mission to China.
 The trade delegation was assembled by the U.S. Department of Commerce, which sought to include companies that had developed significant business deals with Chinese companies.

 For more information, visit terex.com.